zzhangjii/learning-library/oci-library/DevOps/Resource_Manager/Resource_Manager_HOL.md

 1. Create a Policy by clicking on **Menu** --> **Identity** --> **Policies**
 2. Click **Create Policies**

-   - **Name:** *orm-demo-admin-policy*
+   - **Name:** *orm-admin-policy*
    - **Description:** *Admin policy over all Resource Manager Stacks and Jobs in the OCI-ORM compartment*
    - Add the following statements:
-     - `Allow group orm-demo-admin-group to manage orm-stacks in compartment OCI-ORM`
+     - `Allow group orm-admin-group to manage orm-stacks in compartment OCI-ORM`
-     - `Allow group orm-demo-admin-group to manage orm-jobs in compartment OCI-ORM`
+     - `Allow group orm-admin-group to manage orm-jobs in compartment OCI-ORM`
    - Click **Create**